Dean, Balwant Sheth School of Architecture

 Understanding different layers of the Team, translating and communicating abstract design concepts would need a special learning process.
 BSSA offers Design as the Core Studio.
 Pure and applied Technology, Structure, History, Humanities and Graphics skills are offered as extensions to the Design Studio.
 Design Studios are a Process driven endeavor.
 Advanced Technology Studios are introduced to understand intuitive and applied structure and the nature of materials.
 A Foundation Workshop is introduced at the commencement of the First Year.

 Awareness of Climate, Culture and Socio Economic patterns are analyzed through a series of structured Study Trips.
 Artists, Professionals, Industry experts, Scientists and various Social Studies Organizations are invited to lecture and conduct workshops.
 I believe that a Professional School offering Architecture Studies should be organic and constantly evolve with the changing Design scenario.
 Envisaged National and International Student and Faculty Exchange and Joint Research programs would commence from this year.
 I am quite aware of the step ladder we need to climb to reach and maintain the momentum of the ascents.
 The enthusiasm of the faculty and the students’ desire to learn would certainly fuel this drive.
-For the last four years we have retained, modified and fine tuned this process that changes with time.
+For the last twelve years we have retained, modified and fine tuned this process that changes with time.